ktbs/ktbs/doc/source/concepts/trace_time_management.rst

 Stored trace origin
 -------------------

-Each stored trace must have an origin which should be :
+Each stored trace must have an origin which should be either:

-- a timestamp as specified above,
+- a datetime in ISO-8601 format, as specified above;
+- the special string ``now``, which will be replaced by the current datetime;
-- an *opaque string*, i.e a string that can not be interpreted as a datetime.
+- any other string that can not be interpreted as a datetime, called an **opaque** origin.

-If you do not configure the trace origin explicitely, an opaque random generated string will be associated to the stored trace.
+If you do not configure the trace origin explicitly, an random opaque origin will be generated and associated to the stored trace.

 Trace Model time-unit
 ---------------------